mmmorris1975/py-aws-runas/README.rst

 Using `pip` is the preferred method to install this tool, and will install the package from pypi.  `pip install aws-runas`

 It can also be installed via `pip` from a local copy of the source repo, `pip install .` from the repo directory should do the trick.
+Running `make install` should also work as well.

 Usage
 =====